Tastewise 2026 Trend Forecast: The Future of Food and Beverage

 Food has become a form of Identity Reconnection

+As consumers seek authenticity, food culture has become a form of identity reconnection.
 As consumers’ lives become ever noisier, food and beverages have emerged as major indicators of identity.
-Eating has become an act of expression over sustenance, and consumers’ expectations of what to get out of their eating experiences have shifted with that.
+Eating has become an act of expression over sustenance, and consumers are drawn to experiences that reflect who they are.
+This shift shows increasing depth and complexity in how people interact with food.

 Raising the steaks: Protein’s shift back to meat

 A prime example is how consumers’ protein palates are shifting back to meat over processed alternatives.
-With protein interest growing 3x faster within the meat category than in plant-based alternatives and terms like “craftsmanship” up 62% YoY in meat, brands focusing on the authenticity and quality of their meat products are set up to win.
+With protein interest growing 3x faster within the meat category than in plant-based alternatives and terms like “craftsmanship” up 62% YoY in meat, brands focusing on authenticity and quality are set up to win in the market.
+The industry trade shows this trend gaining traction as consumers look for everything from home-cooked comfort meals to premium cuts.

 Quiet luxury takes over

 Quiet luxury is moving from fashion into food and drink.
-It is not about being flashy.
-It is about restraint.
-Consumers want things that feel honest and well-made.
-That could be a cocktail crafted with care, a small batch cheese with a clear story of origin, or an agave wine that is grounded in tradition.
-The appeal is that these choices show taste without shouting.
+It is not about being flashy; it is about restraint.
+Consumers are drawn to fine dining experiences that feel honest, well-made, and rooted in tradition.
+That could be a cocktail crafted with care, a small-batch cheese with a clear story of origin, or an agave wine grounded in heritage.
+The appeal is that these choices show taste without shouting — a hallmark of modern restaurant culture.

 Hyperregionality

 Menus are no longer satisfied with broad terms like “Southern” or “New England.”
-Diners want food that reflects very specific places.
-Think of a dish rooted in New Orleans rather than simply the South.
-Or a menu in Portland that highlights ingredients grown nearby.
-Local food is no longer rustic.
-It is becoming a marker of quality and connection.
-Consumers want meals that tell them exactly where they are and why it matters.
+Diners want restaurant menus that reflect very specific places.
+Think of a dish rooted in New Orleans rather than simply the South, or a restaurant in Portland highlighting ingredients grown nearby.
+Local food is no longer rustic; it is becoming a marker of quality and connection.
+Consumers want meals that tell them exactly where they are and why it matters, the ambassador of food for their community.

 The New Body OS

 Consumers are designing their own approach to health.
-It is not about one diet or a universal plan.
-It is about small daily choices that add up.
+It is not about one diet or a universal plan, it is about small daily choices that add up to meaningful change in gut health and well-being.

 Post GLP-1 Pantry 2.0

 Pantries are being rebuilt around protein, fiber, and stability.
 People want foods that help them feel full and balanced.
 Cottage cheese desserts, yogurt dips, and protein bites are now everyday staples.
 Hydration is also part of this shift.
-Drinks with electrolytes or added botanicals are replacing traditional sodas.
+Drinks with electrolytes or added botanicals are replacing traditional sodas and even appearing in cocktails and mocktails.

 Baby-boosting Bites